fbykrnptr/fbykrnptr/README.md

 # Welcome to My Github Profile!
 <div align="justify"> I am currently participating in an internship program and working as a Web Developer at CMLABS.
-Through this role, I have the opportunity to be directly involved in real projects and explore various technologies used in the industry, especially in modern web ap
+Through this role, I have the opportunity to be directly involved in real projects and explore various technologies used in the industry, across modern web platforms.
 <dev/>

 ## Tech Stack